Natalia Kukulska: Career

 In 2016 she was a trainer in the seventh edition of TVP2's The Voice of Poland.
-On May 25, 2018, she released the album entitled Search in Dreams, containing lullabies with lyrics of songs by late Soviet musician Vladimir Vysotsky.
+On 25 May 2018 she released the album entitled Search in Dreams, containing lullabies with lyrics of songs by late Soviet musician Vladimir Vysotsky.
 It was recorded with jazz guitarist Marek Napiórkowski.
 The album was awarded a Fryderyk in the category "album of the year (music for children and youth)".

 In 2021, in the TV show entitled "Zakochany Mickiewicz", which was directed by Marcin Kołaczkowski, she sang Adam Mickiewicz's "Invocation".

+She performed a live concert with Polish national philharmonic orchestra during Expo 2025 in Osaka, Japan on August 29, 2025.

 Personal life

 She married musician Michał Dąbrówka in February 2000.
 They were dating since 1990.
 Kukulska and Dąbrówka live in Komorów near Warsaw.
-Their first child, Jan Dąbrówka, was born on June 24, 2000.
+Their first child, Jan Dąbrówka, was born on 24 June 2000.
 He was named after Michał Dąbrówka's grandfather.
-On May 4, 2005 she gave birth to her second child and first daughter, Anna Dąbrówka.
+On 4 May 2005 she gave birth to her second child and first daughter, Anna Dąbrówka.
 The girl was named after Natalia's mother.

 Kukulska's maternal grandmother, Halina Szmeterling, took care of her after her mother's tragic death.
-Mrs. Szmeterling lived with her granddaughter and great-grandchildren in Komorów, but died in September 2016 at the age of 92.
+Mrs. Szmeterling lived with her granddaughter and great-grandchildren in Komorów, until she died in September 2016 at the age of 92.

-On July 30, 2016 she announced that she's expecting their third child.
-On January 5, 2017 in Warsaw she gave birth to a daughter, Laura Dąbrówka.
+On 30 July 2016 she announced that she was expecting their third child.
+On 5 January 2017 in Warsaw she gave birth to a daughter, Laura Dąbrówka.

 Charitable activities

 Kukulska is known for its charitable activities.
 She has performed at the finals of the Great Orchestra of Christmas Charity many times.
 In 1997, together with a group of Polish artists, he records the song "Moja i Twoja nadzieja" ('My and Your Hope').
 The income from its sale was allocated to the flood victims.

 In 2002, she takes part of the action "Cała Polska czyta Dzieciom", in which she reads a fairy tale to her son, and records a song and a video clip "Wspomnienia są blisko" ('Memories are near').
 In August 2005, together with other artists, he records the anthem of the TVN foundation "Nie jesteś sam" ('You are not alone').
-On November 20, 2006, she starts the action "Konwój Muszkieterów", for which she records a special CD with live versions of her hits and the Foundation's anthem entitled "Możemy nieść pomoc" ('We can help').
+On 20 November 2006 she started the action "Konwój Muszkieterów", for which she recorded a special CD with live versions of her hits and the Foundation's anthem entitled "Możemy nieść pomoc" ('We can help').
 During the action, the Kukulska visited three orphanages, giving their pupils gifts.
 The income from the sale of the album was allocated to the purchase of Christmas gifts for children from orphanages.

-On April 12, 2007, she became the UNICEF Goodwill Ambassador and promoted the School for Africa campaign to establish schools in Angola.
+On 12 April 2007 she became the UNICEF Goodwill Ambassador and promoted the School for Africa campaign to establish schools in Angola.
 Since 2012, she has been an active ambassador of the SOS Children's Villages Association.